mslonik/Hotstrings/README.md

 ---|---
 elephant/ | 🐘

+---

-* To correct / auto correct spelling of words or enter unique letters
+* To correct / auto correct spelling of words or enter unique letters.

 ---
 *Example:*